Vacancy-assisted superfluid drag: Perturbation theory in the single-hole limit

 { As already argued, } when $\vec q=0$ { and $\vec k=0$,} the single-hole ground state of Eq.~(\ref{eq:rotatedH}) is $|\psi_0\rangle=(1/\sqrt{N_s})\sum_jb_{j+}|\phi\rangle$. { This function is an eigenstate of the first term in Eq.~(\ref{eq:rotatedH}), and it remains the lowest energy uniform state when $\vec k\neq 0$ and $\vec{q}=0$.} The resulting superfluid density is $\rho_+=\bar n_+(1-\bar n_+)$.
 This result coincides with what one expects from mean-field theory.

-{ When $\vec q \neq 0$, $\tilde H$ contains terms where a $+$ spin sitting beside a hole can be converted into a $-$ spin.
+{ When $\vec q \neq 0$, $\tilde H$ contains terms where a $+$ spin sitting beside a hole can be converted into a $-$ spin { while hopping onto the empty site}.
 To leading order in $\vec q$ we only need to include a single such flipped spin, and can make the ansatz that the uniform ground state wavefunction takes the form}

 where $f_{s\neq 0}\propto q$ { is small.
 One recognizes $f_0$ as the amplitude to have no flipped spins.
-The coefficient $f_s$ is the amplitude to have a single flipped spin, separated from the hole by the lattice vector $s$.
+The coefficient $f_s$ is the amplitude to have a single flipped spin, separated from the hole by the vector $s$.
 Contributions to the wavefunction involving more flipped spins will be suppressed by higher powers of $q$.}

 Given { the wavefunction in Eq.~(\ref{eq:flipansatz}),} we now solve the Schr\"odinger equation $\tilde H|\psi\rangle=E|\psi\rangle$ to determine $E(k,q)$.
 To simplify notation, we introduce

 where the sum over $\vec u$ denotes a sum over nearest-neighbors on the square lattice.
 The Schr\"odinger equation yields coupled equations for the coefficients $f_0$ and $f_{\vec s}$: